The Maxims of Perfection

 Maxim 23:

-Love nothing but God and what can be called divine.
+Love nothing but God and all that God loves.

 Maxim 24: